9.2 Coordinate strategic planning for water quality within and across agencies and organizations with local jurisdiction

 Community Action Plans

-Gulf Coast Community Foundation (Gulf Coast) has produced this Playbook for the Sarasota County region.
+Gulf Coast Community Foundation (Gulf Coast) launched this Playbook for the Sarasota region in 2020 with a complete update in 2025.
 The Playbook’s vision is for county waters to meet their designated human uses for drinking, shellfish harvesting, or swimming and fishing, while sustaining healthy and resilient natural ecosystems.
-The vision is brought into focus by three interrelated goals:
+Its three goals are:

 Approach